alijnclarke/alijnclarke.github.io/_posts/2016-11-11-vmwarestorage.md

 ![][image-1]

+> Volume 1 is exposed to vSphere as *vmNFS01* and Volume 2 is exposed as *vmNFS02* (you guessed it, both over NFS v3).

+vmNFS01 hosts *17 virtual machines*
+![][image-2]
+ vmNFS02 hosts *14 virtual machines*
+![][image-3]

-> Volume 1 is exposed to vSphere as *vmNFS01* and Volume 2 is exposed as *vmNFS02* (you guessed it, both over NFS v3). vmNFS01 hosts *17 virtual machines* and vmNFS02 hosts *14 virtual machines*, although some vms have bene vMotioned from 1 \> 2, so I’m unsure as to why they are still being listed  and showing as active (any thoughts on this would be welcomed).
+Although some vms have bene vMotioned from 1 \> 2, so I’m unsure as to why they are still being listed  and showing as active (any thoughts on this would be welcomed).
-![][image-2]![][image-3]

 [image-1]:	/static/img/post-images/syno-storage.png
-[image-2]:	/static/img/post-images/vmNFS01.png
+[image-2]:	/static/img/post-images/vmNFS01.png "vmNFS01 hosts *17 virtual machines*"
-[image-3]:	/static/img/post-images/vmNFS02.png
+[image-3]:	/static/img/post-images/vmNFS02.png " vmNFS02 hosts *14 virtual machines*"